 Are you trying to beat the heat in Texas?
-The locals will tell you that you’ve got to get your feet wet!
-There are a variety of ways to play in the water and we have recommendations on the best Texas waterparks, beaches and rivers to float and boat down.
+The locals will tell you that you’ve got to get your feet wet to cool off!
+There are a variety of ways to play in the water and we have recommendations on the best water parks in Texas, beaches and rivers to float and boat down that are all family-friendly.
 Texas also has a few hidden water gems that we’re sharing with you!

 Disclosure: Apparent Insurance, the insurance company created by parents for parents, sponsored this post because Apparent knows that Texas families need to beat the heat!

 7 Best Places to Get Your Feet Wet in Texas